January 12, 2022

 As the 20th century approached, Colt certified the Single Action Army for use with smokeless gunpowder -- at about serial number 180,000.
 A minor mechanical tweak at about the same time denotes the SAAs made up until that time as black powder frames for collectors.

 The Colt Single Action Army is still made, and “Practically unchanged in all major respects, it still holds its popularity wherever a heavy serviceable arm is required for use under trying conditions and away from the possibility of repairs or replacement of broken parts,” wrote Charles T. Haven and Frank A Belden in “A History of the Colt Revolver.”

 The revolvers manufactured from 1873 to 1941 are considered the first generation as Colt turned to war production.
 The draw of westerns at the movie box office reintroduced the gun to the public and Colt began manufacturing the SAA again, with the second generation running from 1956 to 1974.

 Colt stopped production again, only to see interest increase along with the interest in cowboy action shooting matches.
 Production began for a third time in 1976 and is on-going.
 The company's website lists a new SAA at $1,799, so an historical piece is not far removed.

 A tool that shaped the west and 19th century America, black powder frame SAAs lend a sense of history and manifest destiny to any gun enthusiast’s collection.
-The Single Action Army revolvers on offer range from a boxed set, several with factory letters, or ones with engravings or inscription, and won’t empty your wallet.
-Find yours at Rock Island Auction Company’s Feb.
-16-18 Sporting and Collector Firearms Auction.
+The Colt Single Action Army revolvers on offer range from a boxed set, several with factory letters, or ones with engravings or inscription, and won’t empty your wallet.
+2nd and 3rd Gen Colt Single Action Army revolvers have also been gaining popularity in recent years and can be found in abundance at Rock Island Auction Company.

 Colt’s Single Action Army Revolver: The Legend, The Romance and the Rivals, by Doc O’Meara